lagua/dforma/readme.md

 ## Hiding optional controls:

-When the `hideOptional` property is `true`, the form builder will present optional properties in a select... (add button)
+When the `hideOptional` property is `true`, the form builder will present optional properties in a dropdown.
+An add button is displayed at the bottom of the form.
+When clicked, the dropdown list is shown and the user may select an optional control.

 ## Creating a JSON Schema editor